 Wednesday, May 30, 2018

-politician said that life is like riding a bicycle and you don't fall off unless you plan to stop pedaling.
-It is natural for him to say so that he was a politician.
-People usually think they should make all efforts to attain their goals in life.
-We have been educated and trained to agree with that way of thought since the birth in this world.
+politician said that life is like riding a bicycle, and you don't fall off unless you plan to stop pedaling.
+It is natural for him to say that he was a politician.
+People usually think they should make every effort to attain their goals in life.
+We have been educated and trained to agree with that way of thought since birth in this world.

 Life is just like a flowing river.
 It goes its own way and happens as it does.
-Actually we don't have to try to attain something valuable and worthy that is pictured in your thinking.
-We have been already fully fulfilled and equipped, which means no efforts are needed to become or attain something.
-However, there are a barrier to keep you from tasting this simple truth at this moment: thinking.
+Actually, we don't have to try to attain something valuable and worthy that is pictured in your thinking.
+We have already been fully fulfilled and equipped, which means no efforts are needed to become or attain something.
+However, a barrier keeps you from tasting this simple truth at this moment: thinking.

-Once Buddha delivered sermon to his disciples on a hill named Gridhrakuta.
-Then he picked a flower and held up it silently.
+Once, Buddha delivered a sermon to his disciples on a hill named Gridhrakuta.
+Then he picked a flower and held it up silently.
 Most of the audience were surprised and confused, but one of his disciples smiled.
-At the moment Buddha's enlightenment was transmitted to his successor as the transmission of the lamp.
+At the moment, Buddha's enlightenment was transmitted to his successor as the transmission of the lamp.

 Buddha held up a flower.